-3. Use (\) to set On/ Off, then press (\).
-(Choices available for the Low Battery option are Announce/ Tone)
+Use to highlight On/ Off, then press E. For Low Battery option, choose from Announce/ Tone.

 1.6 Power On/Off Tone

 Allows you to set the phone to sound a tone when the phone is powered on and off.